 The aim of the MSc (Ultrasound) is to develop ultrasonographers who can respond to the dynamic needs of the profession, the health service and its users.
 To this end the programme will develop professional competencies by integrating the following domains: high level clinical skills; specialist theoretical knowledge; and advanced key skills.
 These embedded advanced key skills include simulator and practical training, teamwork, problem solving, leadership, communication, self- directed learning, information literacy, self-evaluation and applied research.

-We are delighted you wish to study with us in September 2021.
+We are delighted you wish to study with us in August 2023.
 Some lecture days are scheduled on campus and some are remote learning.
-This may switch to all remote learning depending on government guidelines, however the lecture days will remain the same.
 The lecture days are outlined under the How/Where will I learn tab below.
 Students will need to be released from clinical on lecture days to participate in online discussions and tutorials.
-We understand that you may not be able to acquire three months pre-course experience as required, and we can consider this when we review your application.
-All other application requirements remain valid.
-Applications stay open until 19th Aug 2022.
+Please carefully read the application requirements.
+Applications stay open until Friday, 18th August 2023.

 This course is mainly suited to radiographers and midwives.
 In order to apply, applicants must be employed by or attached to a clinical ultrasound department in Ireland for the duration of the programme.

 Healthcare professionals who provide ultrasound imaging services need to be highly educated in a wide variety of skills in order to practice, manage and direct this rapidly evolving field.
 This modularised course at level 4 (NQAI 9) employs a blended learning approach in all semesters.